About Corps for a Change

 How AmeriCorps Members Help

-- Support a caseload of 20-40 students who are considered chronically absent and are not receiving other in-school support
+- Members support a caseload of 20-40 students who are considered chronically absent and are not receiving other in-school support.

-- Monitor student attendance and grades while conducting weekly one-on-one meetings to boost student success and self-advocacy
+- Members monitor student attendance and grades while conducting weekly one-on-one meetings to boost student success and self-advocacy.

-- Connect students to resources within the school and community
+- Members support in-school attendance initiatives and engagement and connect students to resources within the school and community.

 Colorado Youth for a Change will not discriminate for or against any service member or applicant on the basis of race, color, creed, religion, national origin, sex, marital status, status with regard to public assistance, familial status, disability, sexual orientation, or age.
 Reasonable accommodation provided upon request.